-- Call ahead to determine if the individual(s) to be contacted are symptomatic (temperature over 100 degrees, difficulty breathing, sore throat, new or worsening cough, muscle pain, headache, chills, and new loss of taste or smell.) or have had contact with anyone with confirmed COVID-19 in the last 10 days? - If YES, reschedule after a 10 day period has passed, and restart this process when the new date is imminent.
-OR, if rescheduling is not possible due to program mandates, consult with supervision. - If NO, proceed with the face to face meeting utilizing all safety measures outlined in this protocol to the fullest extent.
+- ➤ Call ahead to determine if the individual(s) to be contacted has COVID and/or to verify if they are currently symptomatic temperature over 100 degrees, difficulty breathing, sore throat, new or worsening cough, muscle pain, headache, chills, and new loss of taste or smell i - If YES, reschedule after a 10 day period has passed, and restart this process when the new date is imminent.
+OR, if rescheduling is not possible due to program mandates, consult with supervision. - If NO, proceed with the face to face meeting utilizing all safety measures outlined in this protocol to the fullest extent. - ➤ Keep N95 masks in vehicle to wear during meetings, home inspections, or client home meetings for additional protection. - > Keep hand sanitizer in vehicle and use frequently throughout the day.